austin-t-rivera/DS-2002-Spr25/labs/F25_Lab_01_CLI.md

 Follow all the steps below for practice with the command line.
 At the bottom are instructions for commands you should write for each prompt, saved to a GitHub Gist you create and save.
 Copy and Paste the Gist URL to the Lab assignment page for grading.

-You can use the <a href="https://shell.cloud.google.com/" target="_new"><b>Google Cloud Shell</b></a> or <a href="https://github.com/codespaces/" target="_new"><b>GitHub Codespaces</b></a> for these exercises.
-If you choose GitHub Codespaces, open that page and click on "New Codespace" and select a repository.
+## Setup

-> **Advanced Users** - For an additional challenge, complete these exercises on your local laptop using either the MacOS Terminal (Mac) or WSL Terminal (Windows).
-You may need to modify some commands accordingly.
+> Complete these exercises on your local laptop using either the MacOS Terminal (Mac) or Terminal (Windows).
+You may have a preference using Windows Powershell, an IDE like VS Code, or an online cloud shell like Google Cloud Shell.
+For the sake of this exercise, and because we will be using `bash` in this course, I would recommend the Terminal for now.
+We will have opportunities to use other applications and programs that provide a Command Line Interface (CLI).
+This is just to cover the basics.

 ## Finding Help